Ex-prosecutor sentenced to 5 years in suspect abuse scandal

 The once-respected law enforcement official also called his conviction “the lowest point” in his life and said he feared and expected it would be his legacy, Newsday said.

-Azrack also gave McPartland a 5-year prison term, telling him, “This was not a momentary moral lapse but years of criminal coverup,” according to Newsday.
+Azrack also gave McPartland a 5 years behind bars, “This was not a momentary moral lapse but years of criminal coverup,” according to Newsday.
+In addition, the judge ordered Spota to pay a $100,000 fine.

+In a statement, acting U.S. Attorney Jacquelyn Kasulis said the defendants had undermined the public’s faith in the criminal justice system.

+“Instead of serving the people of Suffolk County, these defendants brazenly abused their exceptional positions of power and public trust to protect their friends and hurt their enemies,” Kasulis said.

 Prosecutors had argued the men deserved 8 years behind bars for doing “the exact opposite” of their jobs in the face of a scandal that eventually engulfed the county’s law enforcement power structure.
 Lawyers for Spoto and McPartland, 55, had said home confinement was a more appropriate sentence.